Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Introduction

 Robust methods, especially DRO methods, can provide benefits in terms of generalization, fairness and robustness in recent investigations.
 Variants of DRO methods are known to obtain better statistical performance \citep{blanchet2021statistical,duchi2021statistics} and generalization error than ERM counterparts with and without distribution shifts \citep{esfahani2018data,lee2018minimax,shafieezadeh2019regularization,gao2022wasserstein,duchi2019variance,iyengar2022hedging}.
 Besides, DRO can contribute to the fairness and robustness of models under different domains theoretically and empirically \citep{taskesen2020distributionally}.
-These algorithms are useful when real shifts can be modeled succinctly, such as worst-case group performance generalization \citep{sagawa2020distributionally}, fairness across demographic groups \citep{hashimoto2018fairness}, adversarial attacks on the training examples \citep{sinha2017certifying,bennouna2023certified}. \tyw{These methods based on worst-case distribution shifts, while useful for insensitivity \citep{shafieezadeh2019regularization} and reliability \citep{duchi2021learning}, often overestimate the severity of shifts and make them less practical to real-world scenarios.} In this work, we consider the setting of real-world distribution shifts instead of worst-case distribution shifts characterized by a distance measure or fairness metrics in the literature.
+These algorithms are useful \twy{when the ambiguity set can capture the corresponding distribution shifts, such as variations in group distributions~\citep{sagawa2020distributionally}, demographic shifts~\citep{hashimoto2018fairness}, and adversarial perturbations~\citep{sinhaND18,bennouna2023certified}.} \tyw{These methods based on \twy{controlled} distribution shifts, while useful for insensitivity \citep{shafieezadeh2019regularization} and reliability \citep{duchi2021learning}, often overestimate the severity of shifts and make them less practical for real-world scenarios.} In this work, we consider the setting of \twy{semi-synthetic} distribution shifts instead of \twy{controlled} distribution shifts characterized by a distance measure or fairness metrics in the literature.

-In terms of real-world distribution shifts, robust methods designed through statistical distances do not provide good target performance \citep{hu2018does}.
-Motivated by this, more recent works in DRO design more plausible worst-case distributions through refined notions of distance \citep{wang2021sinkhorn,bennouna2022holistic,blanchet2023unifying}, and several authors propose to go beyond the usual focus on the joint distribution of $(X, Y)$. \citet{duchi2023distributionally} study shifts in the distribution of a subset of covariates and \citet{sahoo2022learning} study a related formulation over $Y|X$-shifts.
-However, our evaluations over real-world shifts reveal these thoughtful deductive approaches still do not accurately reflect real shifts patterns in our benchmark.
-To complement the existing algorithmic design paradigm, we argue for an inductive approach tailored to specific target distributions and concretely demonstrate how a careful data-driven understanding of $Y|X$- and $X$-shifts can bring outsize practical benefits.